rockstor/rockstor-doc/services.rst

 In the web-ui, click on *System* tab to go to the *System* view.
 This also serves as the *Services* view, which is selected by default in the left sidebar.
-To configure NIS, click on the **wrench** icon and submit the form as shown below.
+To configure NIS, click on the **wrench** icon and submit the form with appropiate values as shown below.

 .. image:: nis-config.png
    :scale: 70 %